-The Planning mode is disabled in GAUGE mode and in Error mode (see Section 5.6.
+NOTE The Planning mode is disabled in FREE mode and in Error mode (see Section 5.7.
 Error conditions).
-The planning mode calculates no-decompression times for MIX1 only.
-If an additional mix is enabled in the NITROX mode, it does not affect the calculations in PLANNoDec mode.

 Higher Altitude and conservative Personal Adjustment settings will shorten the nodecompression time limits.
 These limits at different Altitude and Personal Adjustment setting selections are explained in Section 5.9.4.
 Diving at altitude and in Section 5.9.5.
-Personal adjustments
+Personal adjustments.